magakhass/odin-recipes/README.md

 This is a brief recipes site project from The Odin Project - HTML Foundation.
+Hello Odin!